Overview of New Jersey Taxes

 New Jersey Property Taxes

 Thinking about a move to New Jersey?
-Keep in mind that homeowners in the Garden State pay some of the highest property taxes in the country.
-Rates in some areas are more than double the national average.
+Keep in mind that homeowners in the Garden State pay the highest property taxes in the country.
+The median property tax payment in New Jersey is at $9,358.
+As a result, the state's effective property tax rate is 1.89%, more than double national average of 0.90%.

 Don’t let the high property taxes scare you away from buying a home in New Jersey.
 If you are looking to purchase a property in the Garden State, or if you want to refinance your current mortgage, check out our mortgage guide for information about New Jersey mortgage rates and other details.